John Donne (1572-1631), Poet and divine

 Sitter associated with 21 portraits

-Donne was both a poet and clergyman.
-In his youth he wrote passionate and witty metaphysical love poems including The Bait and The Flea.
-He was ordained in 1615 by John King, Bishop of London.
+Originally trained as a lawyer, the poet and cleric Donne, is best known for the passionate and witty metaphysical love poems he wrote in his youth, which include, The Bait and The Flea.
+A student at Oxford and at the Inns of Court, Donne was raised a Catholic, but in 1615 was ordained a priest in the Church of England by John King, Bishop of London.
 Thereafter he wrote eloquent religious verse and sermons.
-He was Chaplain to King James I and in 1621 was appointed Dean of St Paul's Cathedral.
+He was Chaplain to King James I, and in 1621 was appointed Dean of St Paul's Cathedral.
 His work became widely celebrated following general publication after his death.